 According to the Health Utilization and Expenditure Survey (HUES 2014) of World Bank, World Health Organization and the US Agency for International Development, 96.4% of beneficiaries are satisfied or very satisfied with in-patient and/or emergency out-patient services of UHC ; 80.3% of the beneficiaries are satisfied or very satisfied with planned out-patient services.
 The survey also showed increased coverages of services and reduction of financial barriers.
 Between 2012-2015 out-of-pocket expenditures on health care from total health expenditure fell from 73% to 57%.
 In the publication of European Health Report 2015 of World Health Organization's European Bureau, Universal Health Care Program in Georgia has been recognized as one of the successful projects.

 The Government of Georgia continues to retain Universal Health Care system.
-From May 2017 new criteria for differentiation of beneficiaries was elaborated with the aim to develop the approach of “Social Equity” and to provide services more oriented on needs.
-The services package is connected to the income of the population.
+From May 2017 new criteria for differentiation of beneficiaries was elaborated with the aim to develop the approach of “Social Equity” and provide services more oriented on needs.
+The services package is connected to the income of the population, offering benefit package to most in need.

 Another important amendment of the UHC program is increased accessibility to medicines for chronic patients.
 On July 2017 the State Program on “Provision Medicines for Chronic Diseases” has been approved, which provides patients with chronic illnesses, registered in the unified database of “Socially vulnerable families” and whose rating score is not exceeding 100 000 with number of medicines for cardiovascular chronic illnesses, lung chronic diseases, diabetes (type 2) and thyroid gland diseases.